Available authority files

 Source: Biblioteca Nacional de España (National Library of Spain)

-The Biblioteca Nacional de España (BNE) authority file contains more than 4 million authority records, including personal, corporate and geographic names, titles, subjects, genres and subdivision headings.
+The Biblioteca Nacional de España (BNE) authority file contains more than 4.1 million authority records, including personal, corporate, conference, and geographic names, name-titles, uniform titles, series titles, subjects, genre, and subdivision headings.

 Canadiana (Autorités de noms Canadiana en français)